Mistakes To Avoid During Child Custody Proceedings In Texas

 In many situations, the parent who is most involved in his or her children’s lives has an advantage during child custody proceedings.
 While seeking custody, parents should exhibit that they want to be in their children’s lives by participating in various parenting activities.
 These activities may include feeding their children, attending school events and helping their children with their homework.

-The court often looks favorably on parents who demonstrate that they can work collaboratively with their ex-spouse to parent their children.
+Judges frequently look favorably on mothers and fathers who are willing to work collaboratively with their former partners to parent their children.
 Parents pursuing custody may be at a disadvantage if they:

-- Negatively influence their children’s relationships with their other parent
+- Negatively influence their children’s relationships with the co-parent

 - Consistently denigrate their former spouse